kennytilton/MatrixJS/js/matrixjs/readme.md

 # MatrixJS

-Sailboat designers say any one boat can have at most two of the three virtues of speed, comfort, and low cost.
+Sailboat designers say one boat can have at most two of the three virtues of speed, comfort, and low cost.

 MatrixJS delivers all three: run-time efficiency, expressive power, and development simplicity.
 The secret?
 A custom dataflow engine we have re-christened "matrix" after finding out what that word really means.
 (Forget the movie.)

-The project at this proof-of-concept stage consists of the official version of MatrixJS *and* an implementation of TodoMVC, a do-list web app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
-We are functionally conformant, anyway.
+The project at this proof-of-concept stage consists of the official version of MatrixJS and an implementation of TodoMVC, a do-list web app [specified here](https://github.com/tastejs/todomvc/blob/master/app-spec.md) by the good folks at [TodoMVC](http://todomvc.com).
+We are functionally conformant.

 ### So what do *we* mean by "matrix"?
 We like this definition: